Mic92/blog/content/posts/hacking-on-kernel-modules-in-nixos.md

 categories: [ "nixos", "kernel" ]
 ---

+*Written by Jörg Thalheim and Alex A. Renoire*

 Lately, I hacked on some kernel modules to get more debug logs out of a kernel module on my NixOS machine.
 Because NixOS does not follow the Filesystem Hierarchy Standard (FHS) for filesystem layouts, the standard kernel hacker